husein14azimi/jwt/readme.md

 #### creating a superuser

+> [!CAUTION]
+> If you want to follow this documentation to the end, this action is not recommended because the `Person` model following has a one-to-one relationship with `core.User` and you'll have to delete the user instance manually.

 if in this step, the additional fields you have added to the `core.User` take part, then you have changed the *auth flow* successfully.
 ```
 python manage.py createsuperuser